jcs/rubywarden/README.md

 ### Lastpass Conversion

-Export everything from LastPass by going to your vault, "more options" and then "Export".
-It should will then export your details in a new window in CSV format, copy and paste this data into a csv file accessible from your bitwarden-ruby installation.
+Export everything from LastPass by going to your vault, "More Options", "Advanced" and then "Export".
+It will then export your details in a new browser window in CSV format, copy and paste this data into a file accessible from your bitwarden-ruby installation.
 Unfortunately due to limitations in LastPass export the "extra fields" and "attachments" data in the LastPass vault will not be converted.

 Once you have created your initial user account through `bitwarden-ruby`, run the conversion tool with your account e-mail address: